 NET profit per month: $4,185

-Tip: You can use the Jungle Scout Chrome Extension to get reliable estimated monthly sales, allowing you to get a data-backed goal of how many units you will be able to sell per day.
+Tip: You can use Extension to get reliable estimated monthly sales, allowing you to get a data-backed goal of how many units you will be able to sell per day.
 This helps with your business projections.

 Now, this profit is quite generous, as you will also want to enter any other additional expenses that you have, which can vary.
 You would also need to account for any marketing spend such as on Amazon PPC.
 Having said that, there’s plenty of room for movement with this amount of profit to be able to put a bit of that cash into making more sales.